9 Best Rides at Hollywood Studios, Which Ones You Shouldn’t Miss

 Up until a couple of years ago, this ride was the top dog.

-Far superior to the similar Buzz Lightyear ride in the Magic Kingdom, the interactive Toy Story ride where you compete in digital carnival-type games with the help of Woody and his friends is still among the best any Disney Park has to offer.
+Far superior to the similar Buzz Lightyear’s Space Ranger Spin in Magic Kingdom, the interactive Toy Story ride where you compete in digital carnival-type games with the help of Woody and his friends is still among the best any Disney Park has to offer.

 3. Millennium Falcon: Smuggler’s Run